The Next Step

-If you've ever watched Lovable break something that was working... you're ready for this conversation.
+If you've ever watched Lovable break something that was working, you're shopping for Lovable alternatives whether you've admitted it yet or not.
 You're not doing anything wrong.
 You've just reached the limits of what the tool was designed to do.
-Here's what comes next.
+Here are your real options, and how to pick between them.

 If three or more of these sound familiar, you've hit Lovable's ceiling.
 It's not a question of skill—it's a question of what the tool was designed to handle.